 Are Bees Insects?

-The scientific classification of living things is based on various similarities and differences.
-A quick study of basic honey bee anatomy gives us some clues to where our bees belong in the classification.
+While it certainly does not matter to the bees, proper classification is important for conservation and research.
+A quick study of basic honey bee anatomy gives us some clues to where our bees belong in the classification-but we must know what to look for.

 As we group living things by certain shared characteristics, the categories begin as a broad group and narrow as we move down the list.